SpoCon

-SpoCon is a full-spectrum science fiction and fantasy convention held annually in Spokane, Washington, USA.
+SpoCon was a full-spectrum science fiction and fantasy convention held annually in Spokane, Washington, USA.
 SpoCon is a non-profit organization that supports literacy and the public schools through annual events and donations.
-SpoCon is a sister convention to MisCon (Missoula, Mont.), RadCon (Tri-Cities, Wash.) and Tactical Solutions (Spokane).
+In 2022, the event had its last convention, citing low attendance as the reason for discontinuing.

 History

 The first SpoCon was held in 2008 at Gonzaga University.
 Attendance was far more than anticipated, in large part because the Guest of Honor was Timothy Zahn.

 The second SpoCon, with the theme "Are You Fan Enough?", was held July 31 - August 2, 2009 at Gonzaga.